understandable-machine-intelligence-lab/Quantus/README.md

 df
 ```

-As result, we observe that the max-Sensitivity scores are lower for Integrated Gradients, compared to Saliency explanations.
+As result, the max-Sensitivity scores for Saliency = 0.41 (0.15) and Integrated Gradients = 0.17 (0.05).
+Lower scores are considered better, which means that in this experimental setting,
- • Saliency = 0.41 (0.15).
- • Integrated Gradients = 0.17 (0.05).
+Integrated Gradients can be considered more robust than Saliency explanations.
 To replicate this example please find notebook under `/tutorials/getting_started.ipynb`.

 ### Other examples